real-stanford/cow/README.md

 python pasture_runner.py -a src.models.agent_fbe_owl -n 8 --arch B32 --center
 ```

 Note: this automatically evaluates all Pasture splits and RoboTHOR.
+If the script is stopped, it will resume where it left off.
+If you want to re-evaluate from scratch, remove the results subfolder associated with the agent being evaluated in `results/`.

 # Habitat MP3D Benchmark Setup